Cray-HPE/canu/readme.md

 # Changelog
 ## [1.2.6-develop]
+- Add network test cases
-- add network test cases
+- Add network test cases for DNS and site connectivity
--
+- Fixed missing DNS from Aruba switches

 ## [1.2.5-develop]
 - Add NMN network for 1.0 to ssh allowed into switches because of BGP DOCS in 1.0 allowing it.